The Unified Patent Court

 Timescales

 It is intended that the UPC will provide a relatively quick procedure, for example it is hoped that an infringement proceeding with a counterclaim for revocation will be completed within 18 months.
 It will be some time before it is clear how quickly actions will complete in practice.
 Some of the fixed response deadlines could be very challenging.
 A party who wishes to file an infringement action will need to file a detailed statement of case and request for remedies with the action, requiring them to make detailed preparations before the action is filed.
 A defendant will then have 3 months from when the action is served to file a defence and possible counterclaim for revocation.
 Within the first month they may file a preliminary objection to the action if they have grounds to do so.
 This is a very short timescale in which to instruct lawyers, understand the procedures and costs, analyse a received claim, decide on a strategy, prepare a defence and quite possibly carry out an invalidity patent search and prepare a counterclaim.
 Once a defence has been filed, the patent proprietor will usually only have a further 2 months to file a further response.
-These procedures (greatly simplified here) will be challenging for all parties.
+These procedures (greatly simplified here) are challenging for all parties.

 What will a UPC action cost?